frederikocmr/Node_Complete_Backend/README.md

 A WORK IN PROGRESS for a complete Node back-end of the iNails app.

-Featuring Express.JS, Sequelize with PostgresSQL, Mongoose with MongoDB, Reidis with Bee-Queue, Multer, Handlebars, JWT, BCryptJS and Yup.
+Featuring Express.JS, Sequelize with PostgresSQL, Mongoose with MongoDB, Reidis with Bee-Queue, Multer, Handlebars, JWT, Sentry, BCryptJS and Yup.

-Integrated with Nodemon, Prettier, ESLint and Sucrase for development dependencies.
+Integrated with Nodemon, Prettier, Sequelize CLI, ESLint and Sucrase for development dependencies.

 ## Starting the application